Updated: March 25, 2017

 - Belt clip isn’t ideal; I would suggest buying a belt holster

-This handy little flashlight (under 50 bucks) is a true star performer for all those wanting to spend a little less money.
+This handy little flashlight (under 50 bucks) is a true star performer for all those wanting to spend a little less money and yet get one of the best flashlights.
 It’s incredibly light, weighing just 3.2 ounces (with the batteries loaded) but it still performs at an astonishing 260 lumens.
 During the testing period, I really enjoyed how this light handles, as its straight design with a simple tail-switch fits very nicely into my hands.

 One of the key features this budget flashlight has that really surprised me, is that it’s waterproof up to 1-meter in depth and can be submerged for up to 30 minutes!
 Now while I don’t usually go under water, I feel that this feature would come in very handy if you are caught outdoors during a bad rain and are trying to build your tent up in the wet and dark.